PwnFunction/Next.js-Flat-Prototype-Pollution/README.md

 **Cause**

-Requires 2 stages to poision the server-side code with our payload because AMP check happens before the pollution in `getServerSideProps`.
+Requires 2 stages to poison the server-side code with our payload because AMP check happens before the pollution in `getServerSideProps`.
 So we pollute in the first request and trigger in another which does a new AMP check and optimize.
-Once it's poisioned any single subsequent request will trigger XSS on any session as the server-side code is poisioned via prototype pollution.
+Once it's poisoned any single subsequent request will trigger XSS on any session as the server-side code is poisoned via prototype pollution.

 ```js
 /* next/server/render.tsx */